harish-coeff/zola-apollo/content/about.md

 - 🚀 Starting my journey with ZigLang and systems programming, diving into the intricacies of lower-level computing.
 - ✍️ Embracing the hobby of blogging to share insights, ideas, and experiences – a personal endeavor to express and connect.

-## 📬 Contact

-Got a tech idea or want to discuss F1 strategies?
-- 📧 Drop me a line at [dragonmage65535@gmail.com](mailto:dragonmage65535@gmail.com).

 Thanks for stopping by!